viktoria-hurtisova/WFA_Convertor/README.md

 The parameters for decoding an image must bein the following format:

 ```
-decode <WFAFile> [newSize]
+decode <WFAFile> [depth]
 ```

 where

 - keyword `decode` indicates, that you have chosen the decoding mode,
 - `<WFAFile>` is a path to the WFA file.
 The path can be either absolute or relative to the application's location in the file system,
-- `[newSize]` is an optional parameter.
-The parameter indicates the width or height of the generated image in pixels.
+- `[depth]` is an optional parameter.
+The parameter indicates how deep into the WFA the algorithm goes.
 If the parameter is not supplied, the decoder uses the native resolution of the encoded image.
-	The parameter must be in the following format:

-	`w=<value>`  for specifying the width of the decoded image or

-	`h=<value>`  for specifying the new height.

-    You cannot specify both, the width and height, at the same time, i. e. the width-height ratio cannot be changed.
-If both parameters are supplied, the decoder uses only the first parameter entered.
-The `<value>` of new width or height must be a positive integer number determining the chosen dimension in pixels.
+	The parameter must be in the format `d=<value>`.
+The `<value>` must be a positive integer number determining the chosen depth.
 If the value has a the wrong format or is negative, the program will write an error message.

 For example, a correct input for decoding is
  ```
- decode C:\Users\MyName\Desktop\pictures\garden.wfa w=512
+ decode C:\Users\MyName\Desktop\pictures\garden.wfa d=8
  ```

 #### Output